 With all of the above, there is no excuse for you not to experience Pura Besakih Temple while visiting Bali.

-This huge temple is the most important in Bali’s history, and you will be amazed by its singularity, dimension, and especially its importance to the locals.
+This huge temple is the most important in Bali’s history, and you will be amazed by its beauty.

 If you decide to rent a guide, you will learn more about the history of the temples and how they survived throughout the years.

 Visiting and exploring Besakih Mother Temple is without any doubt the most authentic way for you to immerse yourself in the Balinese culture.

-Be sure to add this place to your Bali itinerary, as I promise you will not regret it!
+Be sure to add this place to your Bali itinerary, I promise you will not regret it!